 2012: Mossad chief Tamir Pardo visited New Delhi just days before an attack on Israeli officials in the Indian capital this week, Indian media reported today, highlighting the extent to which Israeli intelligence was in the dark regarding possibility of a terror attack taking place in the country.

 2012: Today, the Foreign Ministry issued a travel warning for Israelis in Thailand.
 The warning said that in the wake of the attacks on Israelis in India and Georgia earlier this week, Israelis should “act with caution” when traveling in Thailand.
+Similar warnings were released Thursday for travelers to Italy, Norway, and Taiwan.

 2012: Yair Lapid warned today that Israel might "bring on its own demise" and demanded a change in the system of government.